sdnfv/openNetVM/style/styleguide.md

 **Blank lines are used to separate "thoughts".** Leave an empty line between variable declaration blocks and code, or between chunks of code that have a different purpose.
 Think of it as the separator between paragraphs.

-**Curly brace positioning** depends on if it is for a function or a conditional/loop.
-Place braces for functions on a new line because it helps visually separate it.
-Braces for conditionals/loops are required and should be kept on the same line as the condition.
+**Curly brace positioning** should never be on a new line.
+This applies to both control structures and functions.
 For example:

 ````
-1: int some_func(int x)
+1: int some_func(int x) {
-2: {
-3:         if(x < 0){
+2:         if(x < 0){
-4:                 printf("X is negative.");
+3:                 printf("X is negative.");
+4:         }
 5: }
-6: }
 ````

-Here the conditional's body is placed within braces even though it is a single line, and the brace is kept on line 3.
-The function name's brace is put on line 2 to help make the function stand out.
+*Note that this is different from Composite!*

 **Use 8 spaces to define a tab.** This makes tabs wide, discouraging you from writing code that is deeply nested.
 It also matches the Linux standard.
 Learn how to setup your editor to do this for you.

+## Style Guide Conformance
+You can use `gwclint.py` to check some of these style guide rules.
+Note that this is based on Google's style guide, so it may mark some pieces of code invalid which are fine, and it may not find other problems.

 ## Makefiles
 Please follow the guidelines below when creating makefiles.